-BACK UP POWER: If the power goes out for any reason at any time, your home will switch to battery power and your lights will stay on.
+- BACK UP POWER: If the power goes out for any reason at any time, critical loads in your home will switch to battery backup power.

-Both of those sound awfully useful, but let’s dig a bit deeper and see if they make sense in Las Vegas.
+Both of those sound awfully useful, but let’s dig a bit deeper and see if they make financial & practical sense in Las Vegas.

 Another way load shifting could help is if your power company has tiered rates.
 You pay so much per kwh up to 500 kwh on Tier 1, then more for 501-2,000 kilowatt hours on Tier 2 and maybe even more for 2,001 and above.
-This is really common in California, but again, we don’t have this here (except for Boulder City) so there is no financial benefit to load shifting.
+This is really common in California, but again, most of the big utilities here, including NV Energy, do not have tiered pricing, so there is no financial benefit to load shifting.

 So when are batteries a good idea?

 If you live in the more remote areas and you do not have power to your home at all, an off-grid system with batteries is your answer.
 The system is not connected to the power grid at all.
 When the sun is up, the panels power your home and charge the batteries.
 Once the batteries are full, any extra power is shunted into the ground rod.
 If it’s cloudy or dark, your power will come from the batteries.
-Since you have no connection to the grid to supply back up power, this type of system is more difficult to design and quite a bit more expensive due to the number of batteries you’ll need to supply overnight power.
+Since you have no connection to the grid to supply back up power and to “store” your overproduction in the grid via net metering, this type of system is more difficult to design and quite a bit more expensive due to the number of batteries you’ll need to supply overnight power.
 Off grid systems use different types of batteries depending on cost.